Öblarner Kupferweg

 Description

-The Öblarner Kupferweg (copper trail of Öblarn) is primarly a trail with many stations explaining all aspects of the local copper mining.
-This includes mining, preparation, melting and selling of copper.
-The trail has 14 stations, all connected to the local mining history.
-There are a museum, remains of the mining operation, and cultural stations like the miners chapel Johannes-Nepomuk-Kapelle.
+The Öblarner Kupferweg (Öblarner Copper Trail) is primarily a hiking trail with many stations that explain all aspects of local copper mining.
+These include the mining, processing, smelting and sale of copper.
+It runs along the Walchenbach stream to Walchen, the copper mining area southwest of Öblarn.
+The trail comprises 14 stations, all of which are connected to local mining history.
+There is a mining museum, remains of the mining operation and cultural stations such as the Johannes Nepomuk Chapel.